threefoldtech/0-core/README.md

 - change datastore for fuse filesystem from ipfs to [Zero-OS Store](https://github.com/g8os/stor).

 ### v0.11
-- include of the monitoring of all processes running on the g8os.
+- include of the monitoring of all processes running on the Zero-OS.
   It produces aggregated statistics on the processes that can be dump into a time series database and displayed used something like Grafana.

 ### v1.0.0
-- New Flist format, the Flist used in the 0-FS is now a distributed as a RocksDB database.
+- New Flist format, the flist used in the 0-fs is now a distributed as a RocksDB database.
 - Creation of the [0-Hub](https://github.com/zero-os/core0/tree/1.0.0), see https://github.com/zero-os/0-hub
-- Improvement of the builtin commands of core0 and coreX
+- Improvement of the builtin commands of 0-core and coreX

 ### v1.1.0-alpha2
 - Lots and lots of bug fixes